Genosha: Xavier's leadership

 Magneto and Charles Xavier join forces to rebuild Genosha, as detailed in the series Excalibur vol. 3 (2004).
 This goes badly as foreign military forces have thrown up a cordon around the island; no one is allowed to enter or leave.
 A few survivors and mutants who wish to help with the rebuilding process remain on the island, including Callisto, Freakshow, and Wicked.

 Necrosha and beyond

-During the 2009 event Necrosha, Selene travels to Genosha and uses the Technarch virus to resurrect the millions who died there.
+During the 2009 event Necrosha, Selene travels to Genosha, having been led there by Blink and Caliban.
+She uses the Technarch virus to resurrect the millions who died in Cassandra Nova's attack.
 Selene is eventually defeated and killed, thus ending the effect of the corrupted Techno-organic virus in the bodies she revived and returning Genosha to an empty land.

 During the "One World Under Doom" storyline, Genosha is re-established as a republic called Gigosha.